 It is my belief that Ditcham Park School has maintained and built on the outstanding qualities and values that originally attracted my family to the school back in 2002.
-The superb educational opportunities have been further enhanced in recent years with the introduction of a STEM (Science, Technology, Engineering and Mathematics) programme, which has subsequently evolved into STEAM (Science, Technology, Engineering, Arts and Mathematics).
-These developments ensure that when our pupils leave the School they are equipped with the technological skills and knowledge required to face the new challenges that they will encounter in further education and in their chosen professions in this ever-changing World.
-The core values and ethos of the School are our guiding principles and are fiercely protected, which gives me great confidence in Ditcham both as a current parent and as the Chair of Governors.
+The superb educational opportunities have been further enhanced in recent years when the School, as an early adopter locally, introduced a STEAM (Science, Technology, Engineering, Arts and Mathematics) programme to all age groups.
+This programme ensures that when our pupils leave the school they are equipped with the technological skills, knowledge and confidence required to cope with the challenges that they will encounter in further education, and in their chosen professions, in this ever-changing World.
+It is gratifying that Ditcham’s STEAM programme has subsequently been recognised with an Independent Schools Association National Award.
+The core values and ethos of the School are our guiding principles and are fiercely protected, which gives me great confidence in Ditcham as the Chair of Governors, but also as a current parent.

 Undoubtedly our pupils’ learning experiences, both academically and in sport, are enhanced by the School’s superb location high in the South Downs National Park.
-The School’s 16 acres overlook magnificent and unspoilt views to The Solent and The Isle of Wight and it is our privilege to care for and protect this superb environment, which provides a focus for the School’s outdoor learning and environmental awareness activities.
+The School’s 16 acres overlook magnificent and unspoilt views to the Solent and Isle of Wight and it is a privilege to care for and protect this superb environment, which provides simply the best possible venue for the School’s outdoor learning and environmental awareness activities.

-Working alongside my fellow Governors, it is my intention that we remain focused on developing the School to further enhance its facilities and the learning experiences of our pupils, to support our Headmaster and his staff in their aim to provide our very special Ditcham Park education now and long into the future.
-The School has an ambitious 5 to 10-year buildings development plan, which includes a new Centre for the Creative Arts, many improvements to the existing main school building and enhancements for the delivery of sport including an all-weather pitch.
+Working alongside my fellow Governors, each of whom have a great deal of experience within the world of education or in business, it is my intention that we remain focused on developing the School to further enhance its facilities and the learning experiences of our pupils, and to support our Headmaster and his staff in their aim to provide our very special Ditcham Park education now and long into the future.
+The School has an ambitious 5 to 10-year buildings development plan, which includes a new Centre for the Creative Arts, and many improvements to the existing school buildings.
+The School has continued to concentrate on its future development plans despite the recent challenges of the Covid-19 national lockdown.
+As I write, an impressive extension to our indoor Sports Hall is approaching completion.
+This new building also provides additional spacious classrooms and a fitness and activity suite.
+To enhance the delivery of sport, the addition of an all-weather pitch remains in near focus.

-If you are a current parent, I am always very pleased to make the time to talk with you about the school, should you wish, and my contact details are provided below.
-As Chair of Governors, and a current parent, I attend most School events and I look forward to meeting you at one of these occasions in the future.
+If you are already a current Ditcham Park parent, I am always very happy to make the time to talk with you about the school, should you wish, and my contact details are provided below.
+As Chair of Governors and a parent, I attend most School events and I look forward to meeting you at one of these occasions in the future, particularly as we look forward with hope to the re-introduction of a “post-Covid” calendar of events from September.

 Mr Chris Pickett